jms/tzLookupService/Readme.md

 Timezone lookup service

-tzLookupService is a hobby project to provide the timezone name using the latitude and longitude is written in golang and expose his functionality via web using GIN framework
+tzLookupService is a hobby project it provide the timezone name using the latitude and longitude is written in go language and expose his functionality via web using GIN framework

-It uses the data from the project
+It also uses the data from the project

 https://github.com/evansiroky/timezone-boundary-builder

-the service runs with Gin framework https://gin-gonic.com/

-and the lookup from the library
+and the lookup of the data from the library

 https://github.com/evanoberholster/timezoneLookup

+The web service runs with Gin framework https://gin-gonic.com/

 for convenience a makefile target was created to download the data, unzip it and process the geojson to create a BoltDB database with the timezones.